-There is a consensus among FEL physicists that seeding at high harmonic numbers should be done with EEHG scheme.
-Indeed, it does not have the limitation (1), so that for a given energy spread one can go to a much higher harmonic number than in the case of HGHG.
-At the same time, EEHG requires a chicane with a relatively large R{56} in the first stage which can create serious problems.
-The most significant issue is that appearance of this chicane results in one more amplification cascade for the microbunching instability.
-Another problem is a distortion of the longitudinal phase space in this chicane due to Coherent Synchrotron Radiation (CSR) that can result in a reduced bunching factor [18].
-In addition, Intra-Beam Scattering (IBS) effects can deteriorate the process of generation of a large bunching factor at high harmonic numbers.
+There is a consensus among FEL physicists that seeding at high harmonic numbers should be done with the EEHG scheme.
+Indeed, it does not have the limitation (1), so that for a given energy spread one can go to a much higher harmonic number than in the case of a single-stage HGHG.
+(Indeed, in the latter case, it is hard to overcome harmonic number 20 as shown in [25].)
+At the same time, EEHG requires a chicane with a relatively large R{56} in the first stage, which can create serious problems.
+The most significant issue is that appearance of this chicane results in one more amplification cascade for the microbunching instability [26].
+Another problem is a distortion of the longitudinal phase space in this chicane due to coherent synchrotron radiation (CSR) that can result in a reduced bunching factor [27].
+In addition, intrabeam scattering effects can deteriorate the process of generation of a large bunching factor at high harmonic numbers.
 The two-bunch seeding concept mitigates the mentioned issues due to a low current of the S-bunch.

 Moreover, the concept makes it possible to generate high harmonics in a relatively simple HGHG configuration.
-In this case the required R{56} is typically by two orders of magnitude smaller than in the case of the first stage of EEHG.
+In this case, the required R{56} is typically by two orders of magnitude smaller than in the case of the first stage of EEHG.
 Thus, such effects as additional microbunching instability gain or CSR in dipoles of the chicane do not play a significant role anymore.
-In this paper we concentrate on HGHG case leaving EEHG for future studies.
-Below we would like to qualitatively discuss potential advantages of the two-bunch seeding even if we do not aim at studying sensitivity and stability aspects in this paper.
+In this paper, we concentrate on HGHG case leaving EEHG for future studies.
+Below, we would like to qualitatively discuss potential advantages of the two-bunch seeding even if we do not aim at studying sensitivity and stability aspects in this paper.

-Spectral quality and stability
+2. Spectral quality and stability

 Spectral quality of seeding schemes is sensitive to the longitudinal phase space of electron bunches.
 In case of the standard HGHG scheme, the beam is modulated by a laser in the modulator undulator, and a nonlinear transformation of LPS, leading to the appearance of high harmonics of the laser in electron density, occurs in the chicane.
 Since LPS is never ideal, its imperfections are embedded in bunching at higher harmonics and lead to a degradation of spectral quality of the radiation produced in the amplifier.
 In particular, a linear energy chirp results in a shift of central wavelength.
-It is not critical by itself but may lead to shot-to-shot variation of the wavelength if the compression is not stable.
-Nonlinear chirp leads to a spectral broadening, moreover the jitter of the central wavelength can also occur if there is an arrival time jitter between the bunch and the laser pulse.
-High-frequency modulations of the electron bunch due to the microbunching instability can lead to the generation of sidebands, a pedestal etc. Note that all these effects are much weaker in the amplifier because its R{56} is much smaller than that of the chicane.
+It is not critical by itself but may lead to shotto-shot variation of the wavelength if the compression is not stable.
+Nonlinear chirp leads to a spectral broadening, moreover the jitter of the central wavelength can also occur if there is an arrival time jitter between the bunch and the laser pulse [28].
+High-frequency modulations of the electron bunch due to the microbunching instability can lead to the generation of sidebands, a pedestal, etc. Note that all these effects are much weaker in the amplifier because its R{56} is much smaller than that of the chicane.